ZUANVFX01/SnapSPerF/README.md

 APK Manager

 This Magisk module optimizes memory management (VM), CPU, GPU, UFSHC, ZRAM, I/O and kernel performance to improve speed and responsiveness without sacrificing stability.

- With Walt-based tuning and kernel 5.10+, this module ensures the system runs more efficiently, reduces lag, and improves overall performance, especially in multitasking and gaming.

- This module is only compatible with Snapdragon devices that support Walt and kernel 5.10 and above.
-Make sure your device is eligible before installing to get the most out of it!

  Not recommended for daily use because disabling thermal heats up your device as a sacrifice for high performance.
 You also need a maximum cooler.